movq/openbsd/gnu/openzfs/module/os/openbsd/PORTING.md

   backoff, the UVM page daemon sends any remaining deficit to ARC without waiting for reclamation.
 ARC coalesces these notifications and wakes its reap thread to reduce the target and start eviction; the common one-second pressure poll remains as a fallback.
+The native `zfs.misc:0:arcpressure:0` kstat exposes notification, wakeup, ARC target, eviction, and UVM availability data using short native keys.
+  Its pressure-path counters and eviction total are read atomically, and `arc_size` reports the aggregate upper bound so sampling does not allocate or wait on ARC accounting and eviction locks.
 - ZFS is statically registered as local filesystem type `zfs`, type number 20, with a fixed `struct zfs_args` containing the dataset name.
 The SPA hostname adapter is named `zfs_utsname()` because the kernel already defines an